LuNeder/Samantha/README.md

 **THIS README IS STILL WORK IN PROGRESS**

+## Idk the title for this yet
+- Samantha can be run as-is at terminal interactivelly.
+If you need Samantha to run in backend using values given by another program or by a file, that is possible with minor modifications to the code.
+Pull requests containing a way to do this without removing the interactive option, with or without automated mode detection, are very welcome!

 ## The name
 Sam stands for Super Account Manager and Sam is short for Samantha (actually, the Samantha name came before the Super Account Manager thing)